Josip Broz Tito: Language and identity dispute

-In the years after Tito's death and up to the present, many conspiracy theories have been put forward suggesting the existence of several people who were actually Tito, none with any serious evidence to support them.
+During Tito's life and afterward, theories have been put forward suggesting the existence of several people who were actually Tito, none with any serious evidence to support them.
 Serbian journalist Vladan Dinić argued in Tito Is Not Tito that three separate people had identified as Tito.
 Tito's personal physician, Aleksandar Matunović, wrote a book about Tito in which he questioned his true origins, noting that Tito's habits and lifestyle could mean only that he was from an aristocratic family.

 In 2013, media coverage was given to a declassified NSA study in Cryptologic Spectrum that concluded Tito had not spoken Serbo-Croatian like a native speaker.
 The report noted that his speech had features of other Slavic languages (Russian and Polish).
 The hypothesis that "a non-Yugoslav, perhaps a Russian or a Pole" assumed Tito's identity was included with a note that this had happened during or before the Second World War.
 The report notes Draža Mihailović's impressions of Tito's Russian origins after he had personally spoken with Tito.

 However, the NSA's report was disputed by Croatian experts.
 The report failed to recognise that Tito was a native speaker of the very distinctive local Kajkavian dialect of Zagorje.
 His strong accent, present only in Croatian dialects, which Tito was able to pronounce perfectly, is the strongest evidence for his Zagorje origins.